althea-net/rita/docs/api/router-dashboard.md

 ## /dao_list

-Calling HTTP `GET` request on this endpoint returns a list of EthAddress' for a configured subnet dao
+Calling HTTP `GET` request on this endpoint returns a list of EthAddresses for a configured subnet DAO.
+If no DAO is configured it will return an empty list.

 - URL: `<rita ip>:<rita_dashboard_port>/dao_list`
 - Method: `GET`